Airport Runway Accident Lawyers

 - Planes are in closer proximity to one another when taking off or landing at an airport.

-Maintenance Error — Roughly 12 percent of all aviation accident reports cite poor maintenance as a contributing factor.
-Between the years 1994 to 2004, maintenance issues contributed to 42 percent of fatal airline accidents in the U.S. (not including the 9/11 terrorist attacks).
+- Maintenance error— Roughly 12 percent of all aviation accident reports cite poor maintenance as a contributing factor.
+Between the years 1994 to 2004, maintenance issues contributed to 42 percent of fatal airline accidents in the U.S.

 Commonly referred to as a runway overrun, a runway excursion is when an aircraft veers off or overruns the runway surface.
 Runway excursions occur while an aircraft is taking off or landing and can involve a variety of factors ranging from unstable approaches, to the condition of the runway.